GUARD: Guided Unlearning and Retention via Data Attribution for Large Language Models: Introduction

 \textbf{Theoretical Guarantees}.
-We provide a rigorous theoretical analysis demonstrating that, compared to conventional unlearning baselines such as Gradient Ascent~\cite{yao2023llmunlearning}, \textit{GUARD} offers the following key benefits: (1) it effectively reduces the loss on the retain set, leading to enhanced \textit{absolute retention}; (2) it maintains comparable degradation on the forget set, ensuring strong \textit{absolute forgetting}; and (3) it significantly reduces the retention-performance tradeoff, improving \textit{relative retention efficiency}, i.e., retention preserved per unit of forgetting incurred.
+We provide a rigorous theoretical analysis demonstrating that, compared to conventional unlearning baselines such as Gradient Ascent~\cite{yao2023llmunlearning}, \textsc{GUARD} offers the following key benefits: (1) it effectively reduces the loss on the Retain Set, leading to enhanced \textit{absolute retention}; (2) it maintains comparable degradation on the Forget Set, ensuring strong \textit{absolute forgetting}; and (3) it significantly reduces the retention-performance tradeoff, improving \textit{relative retention efficiency}, i.e., retention preserved per unit of forgetting incurred.

-\textbf{Empirical Validation.} To empirically validate our claims, we conduct extensive experiments on the TOFU benchmark (Task of Fictitious Unlearning for LLMs)~\cite{maini2024tofu}, a standardized evaluation suite designed specifically for LLM unlearning.
-Across a range of LLM architectures and evaluation protocols, \textit{GUARD} consistently and substantially outperforms existing methods both with respect to absolute and relative retention, while it maintains comparable levels of forgetting.
-Notably, \textit{GUARD} reduces utility degradation on the retain set by up to 194.92\% in terms of the Truth Ratio when forgetting 10\% of the training data.
+\textbf{Empirical Validation.} To empirically validate our claims, we conduct extensive experiments on the TOFU~\cite{maini2024tofu} and MUSE~\cite{shi2024musemachineunlearningsixway} benchmarks, two standardized evaluation suites designed specifically for LLM unlearning.
+Across a range of LLM architectures and evaluation protocols, \textsc{GUARD} consistently and substantially outperforms existing methods both with respect to absolute and relative retention while it maintains comparable levels of forgetting.
+Notably, GUARD reduces utility degradation on TOFU's Retain Set by up to 194.92\% in terms of the Truth Ratio when forgetting 10\% of the training data.
+Also, on the MUSE NEWS Retain Set, GUARD enhances knowledge retention by 16.20\%.